andreasplesch/x_ite_dom/README.md

 ## Usage

-See the example index.xhtml page for usage of the code.
+See index.xhtml and the examples in tests/ for usage of the code.

 ## Limitations